nomadicmehul/ZOMBIE/README.md

 You can contribute in a number of ways.

  * Suggest ideas for projects doable in ZOMBIE (specifically for people who wish to work on something).
- * Raise issues on how you think "ZOMBIE" can help evangelize l10n.
+ * Raise issues on how you think "ZOMBIE" can help evangelize the product.